xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 ### Wear OS versions

 Legacy Wear OS like 1.5 and 1.6 are now more complex to use with modern phones.
 Wear OS 2 and 3 are fully supported.
+Wear OS 4 and 5 might present challenges.

 ### Wear OS 1.x